 Computer engineering is not just about computers; it’s also about people.
 Collaboration is essential to create amazing things.
 Indiana Tech graduates will have the foundation not only to be incredible engineers, but also will have the ability to work with others, manage projects, and break down their initiatives into actionable tasks—small parts that fit together to make an amazing product.

 What do computer engineers do?

 Computer engineers research, design, develop, and test computer hardware and supervise its manufacture and installation.
-The work of computer engineers is very similar to that of electrical engineers, but, unlike electrical engineers, computer engineers work exclusively with computers and computer-related equipment.
+Computer engineers work exclusively with computers and computer-related equipment.
 In addition to design and development duties, computer engineers may supervise the manufacture and installation of computers and computer-related equipment.
 The rapid advances in computer technology are largely a result of the research, development, and design efforts of computer engineers.

 Computer engineers can:

 - Improve Internet security to help protect your information and make it safer to buy things online